 If the questions above fill you with curiosity this is the course for you!

 Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school (14-19 age range) and post 16 psychology curriculum.

 You’ll develop knowledge, application and evaluation of different psychological theories and the best techniques for delivery in a classroom setting.
 During the year, you’ll attend a series of lectures, with topics including how to best teach research methods and statistics, individual differences, psychological approaches, issues and debates.

-You will explore how to teach core areas of A-level Psychology, such as how we remember, why we conform, and research methods.
-And you’ll consider topics such as psychopathology, ethics and developmental psychology.
+You will also explore how to teach core areas of A-Level psychology, such as how we remember, why we conform and research methods.
+You’ll also consider topics such as psychopathology, ethics and developmental psychology.